berkeleyGamedev/DecalWebsite/pages/labs/lab11/lab11.md

 - All code should be written in the PlayerController script

-- Your implementation should use both a Coroutine and Color.Lerp
+- Your implementation should use both a Coroutine and Color.Lerp (Here is the documentation for Color.Lerp: https://docs.unity3d.com/ScriptReference/Color.Lerp.html)

 ### Task 2: Use a coroutine to spawn in enemies at regular intervals
 - All code should be written in the SpawnManager script